In A Nutshell

 NZB.su offers free and paid Usenet index access.
 The site has managed to get good reviews from users, particularly those who came over from the popular index NZBS.org.
 The registration process is very easy and you get instant free access to the index.
 They also have VIP access available for $14 per year, which removes advertising.

 Before you can start downloading from Usenet, you need to pay for Usenet access from a provider.
 You can expect to pay about $10-$20 per month for access.
 I recommend Astraweb (see my article The Best Usenet Provider for more details).
-I also recommending getting a back-up block account from a provider like NewsgroupDirect.

 The Best Usenet Client: SABNZDb